lolitaframework/framework/README.md

 Development team
 ----------------
-The framework was created by [Guriev Eugen](mailto:gurievcreative@gmail.com), who continues to lead the development.
+The framework was created by [Eugen Guriev](mailto:eg@beagl.in), who continues to lead the development.

 Contributing
 ------------